LKMason/matmul-gpu/README.md

 const product = await matrixMultiply([[1,2],[3,4]], [[5,6],[7,8]]);
 ```

 The ``matrixMultiply`` function is asynchronous due to its reliance on the asynchronous WebGPU API.
-You must use await when calling it.

 For very large matrices, you can provide an optional third argument: the ``batchSize``.
 This parameter controls the size of the batches used during the computation.
 Batching prevents memory errors that can occur when loading excessively large matrices into WebGPU.
 The default ``batchSize`` is 1024.